-ASP.NET provides access to the Windows CryptoAPIs and Data Protection API (DPAPI).
-This is intended to be used for the storage of sensitive information like passwords and encryption keys if the DataProtectionPermission has been granted to the code.
+- ASP.NET provides access to the Windows CryptoAPIs and Data Protection API (DPAPI).
+Use the storage of sensitive information like passwords and encryption keys if the DataProtectionPermission has been granted to the code.
 Generally, the machine key is used to encrypt and decrypt sensitive data at the risk that if the machine is compromised malicious code could potentially decrypt any stored secrets.
-More information on this topic can be found here:

-- Building Secure .NET Applications: Storing Secrets - .NET Framework 4 Cryptographic Services
+More information on this topic can be found here: - Building Secure .NET Applications: Storing Secrets - NET Framework 4 Cryptographic Services

-The strongest solution for ASP.NET is to rely on a hardware solution for securely storing cryptographic keys, such as a cryptographic smartcard or Hardware Security Module (HSM), that is accessible by using the underlying Crypto API with a vendor supplied CryptoAPI Cryptographic Service Provider (CSP).
+The best solution for ASP.NET is to use a hardware device like a cryptographic smartcard or Hardware Security Module (HSM) with the underlying Crypto API and a vendor-supplied CSP.

-Java provides the KeyStore class for storing cryptographic keys.
-By default this uses a flat file on the server that is encrypted with a password.
+• Java provides the KeyStore class for storing cryptographic keys.
+By default a flat file is used on the server that's encrypted with a password.
 For this reason, an alternative Cryptographic Service Provider (CSP) is recommended.
 The strongest solution for Java is to rely on a hardware solution for securely storing cryptographic keys.
-For example, you can use a cryptographic smartcard or Hardware Security Module (HSM) that is accessible by using the vendor's supplied CSP in that java.security configuration file.
+These keys such as a cryptographic smartcard or Hardware Security Module (HSM) are accessible by using the vendor's supplied CSP in that java.security configuration file.
 For more information on installing Java CSPs, consult the Java Cryptography Architecture (JCA) Reference Guide.
 When not using a CSP, if the product is a client application, you must use JAVA bindings to store the passphrase protecting the keystore in the vendor provided key store.
 Never store the passphrase in source code or in a property file.
-For server java solutions, follow the general guidance of making the passphrase protecting the keystore unavailable to the database process storing credentials.
+For server Java solutions, follow the general guidance of making the passphrase protecting the keystore unavailable to the database process storing credentials.

-A Java implementation of bcrypt is available called jBCrypt.
+A Java implementation of bcrypt is called jBCrypt.

-PHP does not provide cryptographically secure random number generators.
-Make sure to use /dev/urandom as the source for random numbers.
+PHP generally doesn't provide cryptographically secure random number generators.
+Make use of /dev/urandom as the source for random numbers.

 Use the mcrypt library for cryptography operations.
-Salted hashes and salts could then be stored in a database.
+Salted hashes and salts could be subsequently stored in a database.

 A framework called phpass offers "OpenBSD-style Blowfish-based bcrypt" for PHP.
-For client apps, you must use native bindings to store user secrets in the vendor provided key store.
+For client apps, you must use native bindings to store user secrets in the vendor-provided key store.

-There is a copy of bcrypt specifically for Ruby called bcrypt-ruby.
+• For Ruby on Rails, there's a copy of bcrypt called bcrypt-ruby.
 For client apps, you must use ruby bindings to store secrets in the vendor provided key store.